beanone/locksmitha/INTEGRATION_TESTING.md

 > - The same test secret is used for both creating and validating JWTs
 > - This allows tests to run independently and reliably without external dependencies
 >
-> In production, however, the `KEYLIN_JWT_SECRET` must match the one used by Locksmitha.
+> In production, however, the `JWT_SECRET` must match the one used by Locksmitha.

 ### 2. **Writing Tests**